-KWMC’s action research process has generated a range of toolkits, resources and processes.
-A selection of resources are available here for you to use, reflect on and learn from.
+Our action research process has generated a range of toolkits, resources and processes.
+A selection of resources are available here.

 These ‘actionable insights’ are developed through co-design and participative learning that takes place during our projects.
-Due to the flexible and responsive nature of our action research approach, these resources are varied and diverse.
+Due to the flexible and responsive nature of these projects, the resources address a range of topics and are used for a variety of tasks.

 ‘Smart city’ initiatives have the potential to connect people more easily, make cities more efficient, and use technology to address...